Azure/azure-cli/doc/breaking_change_detection_guidelines.md

 ### Analysis

-The diff result will be organized as a combination of following base structure:
+The diff result will be organized as a combination of following basic structure:
 ```
 {
     "cmd_name": "command name",